CloudCommandos/shares/Ansible Workshop/handout.md

     nano main-script.yaml
     ```

-    Copy task script for exercise 1 part 2 into `main-script.yaml`, add this script below exercise 1 part 1 task (Replace 'X' with the number assigned to you)
+    Add the following into `main-script.yaml` below exercise 1 part 1 task (Replace 'X' with the number assigned to you)

     ```yaml
     - name: Exercise 1 Part 2 - Introduction to roles & tags